 Try Some of the Best Tapas in Madrid

 Chueca is a foodie’s heaven with its selection of coffee shops, restaurants and traditional tapas bars which makes it one of the best areas to stay in Madrid.
-During the day, feast at the modern and trendy restaurants or the more traditional tapas joints, and during the evening grab some tapas and drinks at one of the bars.
+During the day, feast at the modern and cool restaurants or the more traditional tapas joints, and during the evening grab some tapas and drinks at one of the bars.

-For the upscale crowd, try Restaurante /M or if you want to visit a cool bar with Spanish ambiance check out Celso y Manolo.
+For the upscale crowd, try the trendy Restaurante /M or if you want to visit a cool bar with Spanish ambiance check out Celso y Manolo.
 For Italian food in a well-designed setting, try Bosco de Lobos.
 And for vegetarian-friendly dishes, huge salads and lots of healthy choices check out Honest Greens with its great ambiance and friendly staff.

 Visit San Anton Market

 Mercado de San Antón is located at the heart of the neighborhood (next to Plaza de Chueca).
 Wander around the three floors of this gastronomic market and grab a snack at any of the food stalls.
 It’s a foodie’s heaven and you will find here wonderful cheese, meats, cold cuts and sausages, tapas stands, fresh seafood, desserts, beer, sangria and many more delicacies.